dmbarbour/glas/docs/GlasObject.md

         0x88 (offset to data) (header) (data)

-The header value should be a record of form `(field1:Value1, field2:Value2, ...)` with ad-hoc symbolic labels.
+The header value will usually be a record of form `(field1:Value1, field2:Value2, ...)` with ad-hoc symbolic labels as header fields.
 Unlike annotations, this header does not remain associated with the data.
 Instead, it should represent attributes specific to the glob binary, such as metadata useful for the glob encoder, or a reverse lookup index to improve structure sharing.

 ### Shared Dictionary